Enpass vs Bitwarden review 2025

 Multi-factor authentication adds an extra layer of security to ensure that no one but you can access your data.
 This time, Enpass and Bitwarden differ significantly.

 Unfortunately, Enpass doesn’t support two-factor authentication options.
 Instead, it recommends using a KeyFile along with a master password to add additional protection.
-This isn’t an intuitive solution and, therefore, wouldn’t be an appropriate solution for most users.
-Unless you’re very tech-savvy, it’s difficult to set up.
+Setting this up is intuitive and simple.
+You can follow step-by-step instructions to create and add a Keyfile on multiple platforms.

-Bitwarden, on the flip side, has a much more useful offering, as it comes with two-factor authentication that works with the most popular authenticator apps, including Authy, Google Authenticator, and Microsoft Authenticator.
-It’s easy to set up, and it adds a strong layer of protection without causing you much additional hassle.
+Bitwarden comes with two-factor authentication that works with the most popular authenticator apps, including Authy, Google Authenticator, and Microsoft Authenticator.
+It’s easy to set up and adds a strong layer of protection without causing you much additional hassle.
+You can also use email and FIDO2 WebAuthn credentials like YubiKeys and Google Titan or upgrade to premium for options like Duo Security and YubiKey OTP.

 Data storage